KaiqueMunhoz/100-days-of-code/log.md

 ### Day 4: March 17,

-**Today's Progress**: Back to the freeCodeCamp, I continued do the exercises to complete the module of Javascript.
+**Today's Progress**: Back to the freeCodeCamp, I continued to do the exercises to complete the module of Javascript.

 **Thoughts** I read all the details of each exercise, it makes me improving not just the code but my English too.